Samuel-lab-prog/BlogBack/README.md

 This project follows several standards and patterns to ensure clean, maintainable, and scalable code — making it easier for anyone to contribute and understand.
 ### Commits patterns
  1. Use a prefix for every commit.
 Commomn prefixes include:
-   -feat: → for new features
+   - feat: → for new features
-   -fix: → for bug fixes
+   - fix: → for bug fixes
-   -refactor: → for code restructuring without changing functionality
+   - refactor: → for code restructuring without changing functionality
-   -docs: → for documentation changes
+   - docs: → for documentation changes
-   -style: → for formatting or code style adjustments
+   - style: → for formatting or code style adjustments
-   -test: → for adding or updating tests
+   - test: → for adding or updating tests
  2. Keep commits focused: Each commit should address only one clear purpose.
      Avoid large, mixed commits — instead, split them into smaller, well-defined ones.
  3. Write meaningful commit messages:
-     Bad: fix stuff
+     **Bad:** fix stuff
-     Good: fix: resolve user authentication token validation issue
+     **Good:** fix: resolve user authentication token validation issue
 ### Coding patterns
-1. Always use the command ```npm run format``` to format your code before commiting.
+1. **Always** use the command ```npm run format``` to format your code before commiting.
 This ensures consistent code style across the entire project.
 2. Keep logic where it belongs.
-There shouldn't be a SELECT query in a route file.
+There **shouldn't** be a SELECT query in a route file.
 3. Write error proof code.
 Assume that anything that can fail will fail.
    Use try/catch blocks when dealing with asynchronous code or external resources (like the database or API calls).
 4. Avoid unecesseary variables.
 If a value is only used once or is easily readable inline, don’t assign it to a variable.